Displaying Blog Posts

 In addition to all the settings you can change above, you can also use the Style Editor to customize the design of your Blog Display Element so it matches the rest of your website.

-To start, click on the Style icon in your Site Admin to open the Style Editor.
+To start, open the Menu and click on Design > Style to open the Style Editor.
 Then, click on the different parts of your Blog Display Element to change them:

 - Post Title: Change the font, font color, font size, font style, alignment, and capitalization.